datenstruktur/Paperdb/doc/elasticbf.md

 The purpose of hotness inheritance is to allow LevelDB to inherit the hotness (access frequency) information from the input tables when generating new tables through Compaction, so that it does not need to accumulate from scratch.
 This enables the hotness of the table to better reflect its access situation.

 The main algorithm for hotness inheritance is as follows: Firstly, we need to obtain the range and hotness information of all input tables.
 When we generate a new table, we obtain its range and then search for overlapping tables in the input tables.
 These tables can be regarded as the data sources for the new table.
-We can add up the hotness of these tables and take an average, which becomes the heat of the new table.
+We can add up the hotness of these tables and take an average, which becomes the hotness of the new table.
 To implement hotness inheritance, it mainly involves the following steps:

 1. **Collecting the hotness information** of each participating SSTable  during compaction.